The adjuster is not on your side!

 Do not volunteer information to the adjuster, but tell your attorney everything.

 Causal talk with any adjuster should be avoided.
 This includes discussing your injuries, background, prior claims or injuries, and how the accident happened.

 The most innocent of comments can open up issues and come back to bite you if you are not careful.

 Many folks do not tell their attorneys information they think may hurt their case.
-They don’t know the defense most likely already knows the facts.
-This is particularity true with prior injuries or accidents.
+They don’t know the defense attorneys most likely already know the facts.
+This is particularly true with prior injuries or accidents.

 -Tell your attorney everything because it is the only way they can effectively help you.